 The last straw came when my wife launched an iron at me one day and it smashed through our chandelier.
 The police arrived at the house again and I decided that enough was enough.
 I moved out and never looked back.

 Since moving into a new property I made contact with Protective Group to ensure my new house was safe and not easily accessible.
-Nic who attended my property was great, it was really comforting to be able to talk to a male who deals with Domestic Violence on a daily basis.
+Nic who attended my property was great, it was really comforting to be able to talk to a male who deals with Male Domestic Violence Victims on a daily basis.
 Nic made some safety recommendations which I followed through with, the process of changing locks and everything was smooth and the allocated a Project Manager who made sure everything was done in a timely manner.

 Thanks so much Nic for spending the afternoon with me, I think just being able to talk and have your words of wisdom has given me so much more confidence to get on with my life.

 Lucas is a true Male Domestic Violence Survivor Story.